thomasfinstad/terraform-provider-vyos-rolling/docs/index.md

 !> This is for the rolling release of VyOS, it will automatically update when the API schemas change

--> This provider's version number MIGHT follow `<MAJOR>.<MINOR>.<VYOS ROLLING RELEASE DATE>`, so Version `1.3` of this provider, built with the API schemas for VyOS rolling release built on 27th of November 1970 would be have the version number `1.3.19701127`.This allows for locking to a major version, or even a spessific release of rolling VyOS.
+-> This provider's version number MIGHT follow `<MAJOR>.<MINOR>.<VYOS ROLLING RELEASE DATE><REVISION STARTING AT ZERO>`, so Version `1.3` of this provider, revision / bugfix release nr 9, built with the API schemas for VyOS rolling release built on 27th of November 1970 would be have the version number `1.3.197011278`.This allows for locking to a major version, or even a spessific release of rolling VyOS.
 This versioning scheme is not final and might change.
+The REVISION is a single didgit number, and is likely going to stay at `0` most of the time, but is useful for hotfixes and extra releases when needed.

 Use Terraform to configure your VyOS instances via API calls.